Four days in St. Raphael

 We were both reluctant to return and wished we could have had at least another hour there.

-I think we both felt sad having our last dinner @ Francesco’s and I so wish I could bring Laura and the boys here.
+I think we both felt sad having our last dinner at Francesco’s and both it and St. Raphael will remain one of my fondest memories.

 The next day we drove into Nice and had a seriously difficult time finding the train station and car rental office which you can read about in my More European Driving Adventures post.

-2022 update: In early October 2021, we visted Cannes.
-Read more at my Three Days in Cannes post.
+Read more in my Three Days in Cannes post.

 Digiprove sealCopyright secured by Digiprove © 2017-2022